slideflow/slideflow/README.md

 Slideflow is a deep learning library for digital pathology that provides a unified API for building, training, and testing models using Tensorflow or PyTorch.

-Slideflow includes tools for **whole-slide image processing** and tile extraction, **customizable deep learning model training** with dozens of supported architectures, **explainability tools** including heatmaps, mosaic maps, GANs, and saliency maps, **analysis of activations** from model layers, **uncertainty quantification**, and more.
+Slideflow includes tools for **whole-slide image processing**, **customizable deep learning model training** with dozens of supported architectures, **multi-instance learning**, **self-supervised learning**, **explainability tools** (including heatmaps, mosaic maps, GANs, and saliency maps), **analysis of layer activations**, **uncertainty quantification**, and more.

 A variety of fast, optimized whole-slide image processing tools are included, including background filtering, blur/artifact detection, [stain normalization](https://slideflow.dev/norm.html), and efficient storage in `*.tfrecords` format.
-Model training is easy and highly configurable, with an easy drop-in API for training custom architectures.
-For external training loops, Slideflow can be used as an image processing backend, serving an optimized `tf.data.Dataset` or `torch.utils.data.DataLoader` to read and process slide images and perform real-time stain normalization.
+Model training is easy and highly configurable, with an straightforward API for training custom architectures.
+Slideflow can be used as an image processing backend for external training loops, serving an optimized `tf.data.Dataset` or `torch.utils.data.DataLoader` to read and process slide images and perform real-time stain normalization.

+Full documentation with example tutorials can be found at [slideflow.dev](https://www.slideflow.dev/).

 ![workbench preview](https://github.com/jamesdolezal/slideflow/raw/master/docs-source/source/workbench_preview.png)
-*Slideflow Workbench: a visualization tool for interacting with models and whole-slide images, new in version 1.3.*
+*Slideflow Workbench: a visualization tool for interacting with models and whole-slide images.*

 Slideflow has been used by: